 9.2.x Key Issues x: Security

 Due to the dynamic nature of vehicles, any service that intends to run in the vehicle domain will have to contend with security within the physical constraints of the vehicle as well as security when attempting communication with other vehicles and with external services.
 As has been shown throughout the use cases, there is a lot of sensitive data within vehicles that must be secured.
 There are also a great number of use cases that require using this sensitive data for decision making that must be transmitted in a secure manner.
+Furthermore, many decisions (or late decisions) by the vehicle components may impact human safety, so security and reactivity of the entire data acquisition, processing and decision chain is especially critical.

-In oneM2M Release 2, Security CSF (SEC CSF) compromises the following functionalities:
+In oneM2M Release 2, Security CSF (SEC CSF) comprises the following functionalities:

 Sensitive data handling;